My Raw Story

 My logical mind was suspended in time, but luckily my human instinct took over and I must have somehow army crawled my way onto the curb and out of further danger.

 Soon, a small crowd of witnesses had gathered around me on the street corner.
-The lady who triggered the accident by driving through the stop sign was kneeling over me, praying to God to spare my life.
+The lady who triggered the accident by driving through the stop sign was kneeling over me, praying to God to save my life.

-Next thing I knew I was in the hospital on a gurney, with everyone talking fast and moving faster, rushing me through the halls.
+Next thing I knew, I was in the hospital on a gurney, with everyone talking fast and moving faster, rushing me through the halls.

 At some point during the chaos, I seized an opportunity to lean forward and look down at my wound.
-To this day, I don’t really know how to describe what I saw.
+To this day, I don’t know how to describe what I saw.
 Sparing you the visual details, let’s just say that my leg was completely mangled.

 “If the experimental surgery doesn’t work, his leg has to be amputated.”